polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 <!--
-headline: Writing Your First ES2015 JavaScript Module
+headline: Writing Your First ES2015 Module With Babel
 description: A dead simple guide to writing your first ES2015 module using Babel.
 author: Ben Coe
 datePublished: 2015-11-29